theclayton/flaresoftware.com/README.md

 # flaresoftware.com

 The homepage for Flare Software LC.
-Built with good ol' plain HTML, CSS, JavaScript and PHP.
-I hand drew all the images and included several pieces of ACII art.

-*I have removed all PHP for security reasons.
+Built with plain old HTML, CSS, and JavaScript.
+The graphics on the home page are my attempt at creating "hacker art".
+Please enjoy them thoroughly.